MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 > from that file.

-Because we've been making TCP (HTTP/SSH/SFTP) connections so far, we'll configure PHP FPM to also listen on a port rather than a domain socket for consistency.
+Because we've been making TCP (HTTP/SSH/SFTP) connections so far, we'll configure PHP-FPM to also listen on a port rather than a domain socket for consistency.

-You will need to edit the PHP FPM web configuration file which you can find at `/etc/php/8.3/fpm/pool.d/www.conf` (for version 8.3).
+You will need to edit the PHP-FPM web configuration file which you can find at `/etc/php/8.3/fpm/pool.d/www.conf` (for version 8.3).
 Edit this file:

 ```bash